ssvaidyanathan/apigee-java-callout-pemdecode/README.md

 #### To build:
 - Go to the `callout` directory
 - Execute `mvn clean package`.
-This should create a jar called "edge-callout-pemdecode" and also create a copy in `../bundle/apiproxy/resources/java` directory
+This should create a jar called "original-edge-callout-pemdecode.jar" and also create a copy in `../bundle/apiproxy/resources/java` directory

 ### Deploy Apigee proxy